Naquoc17/Obsidian-Languages-Learning/1 - Source Material/Dictionary/recession.md

-- recession	/rɪˈsɛʃ.ən/	noun
+- recession	[rɪˈseʃ.ən]	Noun
-- A period of economic decline
+- A period when the economy is not growing, businesses lose money, and people lose jobs
 - Suy thoái kinh tế
+- economic downturn
-- Rezession	The country is facing a possible recession.
+- Experts warn of a possible recession next year.
-- recess (n) – sự gián đoạn, recessionary (adj) – thuộc suy thoái
-- recedere (to go back)